Jean-Francois-C/Webshell-upload-techniques/README.md

    ➤ Technique 13.
 Webshell upload by exploiting a remote code execution (RCE) vulnerability (e.g. insecure deserialization, )
    ➤ Technique 14.
 Webshell upload by exploiting an insecure CKEditor (WYSIWYG HTML Editor with Collaborative Rich Text Editing)
    ➤ Technique 15.
 Webshell upload using a Lotus Domino admin console ➤ Technique 16.
-Webshell upload using a Jenkins admin console ➤ Technique 17. ...
+Webshell upload  using a Splunk administration console ➤ Technique 17.
+Webshell upload using a Jenkins admin console ➤ Technique 18. ...

 II.
 List of common paths for the DocumentRoot directory (Web root folder)